-A crochet baby blanket is a perfect gift for either a baby boy or a little girl.
-A baby blanket is a quick and inexpensive crochet project that is sure to impress.
+A crochet baby blanket is a perfect gift for a baby boy or a little girl.
+A baby blanket is a quick and inexpensive crochet project that will impress.

-Picking the best crochet stitch for a baby blanket does have a few things that you should consider before deciding on a crochet blanket pattern.
+Picking the best crochet stitch for a baby blanket has a few things to consider before deciding on a crochet blanket pattern.

 Open Loops And Holes

-Crochet generally produces a loose fabric–meaning there are lots of open loops and holes between stitches.
+Crochet generally produces a loose fabric–meaning there are many open loops and holes between stitches.

 These loops and holes are problematic for tiny baby fingers.
-Baby’s can get their fingers and their toes tangled in these loops and holes.
+Babies can get their fingers and toes tangled in these loops and holes.
 It can be painful, especially if it isn’t caught right away.

 Texture